mukul-rathi/old-personal-website/posts/beginner-code-style-testing/index.md

 For Python a good formatter is [YAPF](https://github.com/google/yapf), whilst for a range of languages (including Javascript, SASS and even the Markdown files for this blog) you can use the formatter [Prettier](https://prettier.io/).

 It is well worth setting these formatters up in your IDE and/or in a Git pre-commit hook since it is then automated and you get pretty-looking code for free!
+Once you set up auto-formatting on saving a file, you can't go back to manual formatting!

 ```python
 #before yapf